Download This Sample

 Table of Contents

 Booker T. Washington was a prominent African-American educator, author, political adviser, and leader of the black middle-class and elite in the post-Civil War United States.
 He was one of the last generations of African-Americans born into slavery.
-For more information, see the Booker T. Washington fact file below or download the 34 page comprehensive worksheet pack which can be utilised within the classroom or home environment.
+For more information, see the Booker T. Washington fact file below or download the 34 page comprehensive worksheet pack which can be utilized within the classroom or home environment.

 - Booker Taliaferro Washington was born on April 5, 1856, in Franklin County, Virginia.
 His mother, Jane, worked as a cook for plantation owner James Burroughs.
 His father was an unknown white man, most likely from a nearby plantation.

-- During this era, the child of a slave also became a slave, and Booker carried sacks of grain to the plantation mill and was beaten on occasion for not performing his duties well.
+- During this era, the child of an enslaved person also became enslaved, and Booker carried sacks of grain to the plantation mill and was beaten on occasion for not performing his duties well.

-- After the Civil War, Booker and his mother moved to Malden, West Virginia, where she married freedman Washington Ferguson, from whom Booker took his last name.
+- After the emancipation and the Civil War, Booker and his mother moved to Malden, West Virginia, where she married freedman Washington Ferguson, from whom Booker took his last name.

 - In 1866, Washington got a job as a houseboy while attending grade school in Virginia.

-- With the goal of education, Washington left home in 1872 and walked 500 miles to Hampton Normal Agricultural Institute in Virginia.
+- With the goal of education, Washington left home in 1872 and walked 500 miles to Hampton Normal Agricultural Institute in Virginia (now Hampton University).
 He convinced the school administrators to let him attend school and pay his tuition as a school janitor.
-Soon he was noticed by the school’s founder and headmaster, General Samuel C. Armstrong, who offered him a scholarship.
-Armstrong later became his mentor.
+Soon he was noticed by the school’s founder and headmaster, General Samuel C. Armstrong, who offered him a scholarship, and Armstrong later became his mentor.

 - In 1875, Washington graduated from Hampton and taught at his old grade school in Malden, Virginia.
-He attended Wayland Seminary in Washington, D.C. and in 1879, was chosen to speak at Hampton’s graduation ceremonies, where General Armstrong then offered him a teaching job in his school.
+He attended Wayland Seminary (now Virginia Union University) in Washington, D.C., and in 1879, was chosen to speak at Hampton’s graduation ceremonies, where General Armstrong then offered him a teaching job in his school.

-- In 1881, the Alabama legislature approved a school for colored people – the Tuskegee Normal and Industrial Institute (now Tuskegee University), where General Armstrong recommended Washington to be head.
+- In 1881, the Alabama legislature approved a school for people of color – the Tuskegee Normal and Industrial Institute (now Tuskegee University), where General Armstrong recommended Washington to be head.

 - Tuskegee became a leading school in the country as Washington put much of himself into the school’s curriculum, stressing the virtues of patience, enterprise, and thrift.
 They enlisted students in construction and cultivation.

 - In 1895, Washington publicly put forth his philosophy on race relations in a speech at the Cotton States and International Exposition in Atlanta, Georgia, known as the “Atlanta Compromise.”
 His speech made him popular among African-American educators, ministers, business people, and liberal white politicians.

-- In his speech, he said that African Americans should accept disenfranchisement and social segregation as long as whites allow them economic progress, educational opportunity and justice in the courts.
+- He said that African Americans should accept disenfranchisement and social segregation as long as whites allow them economic progress, educational opportunity, and justice in the courts.
 The African-American community, especially in the north, detested his philosophy.

 DEATH AND LEGACY